RenatusRS/Open-Network-Simulation/README.md

 > **Note:** The specified simulation time pertains to simulated durations, not the real-time operation of the program.

 ### generate.py
 This file contains the `generate_schema(number_of_disks)` function that molds the system's schema.
-For those looking to modify the system's architecture, tweaking this function will be essential.
-To grasp the role and functionality of each class, please delve into the "simulation" folder.
+If you want to use your own schema you should modify this function.
+Schema simulation uses components from the `simulation` folder.

 #### Default Schema
 ![image](https://github.com/RenatusRS/Open-Network-Simulation/assets/19864929/597c1e93-71b4-4fe7-b3d0-f18006c35847)